 Think about you and your sweetie in the elegant look of old Hollywood; the groom in tails, and the bride in a white long silk dress with a white fur or faux fur wrap.
-Evoke the season with "ice" diamond or diamond-like jewelry.
+Evoke the season with "ice" -- diamond or diamond-like jewelry.
 90% of wedding dresses are strapless or sleeveless, but that's not so practical for a bride who wants to take pictures outside or needs to walk any distance.

 Look for an inn with a fireplace for an intimate winter wedding.
 For a larger affair, you may be able to use a historic mansion or private club that will still have intimate warmth.
 Unless you're getting married in a state that will have guaranteed snow during your wedding date, avoid a room that has a large picture window.
-You may imagine drifts of beautiful snow, and end up with a grey rainy day.
+You may imagine drifts of beautiful snow, and end up with a gray rainy day.

 Decide whether you want to go for a silver and white elegant look, or celebrate the season with reds and greens.
-For those who like silver, look for dusty miller, silver-dollar eucalyptus, and baby blue eucalyptus, mixed with white flowers such as roses, football mums, crocus, lilies and stephanotis.
+For those who like silver, look for dusty miller, silver-dollar eucalyptus, and baby blue eucalyptus, mixed with white flowers such as roses, football mums, crocus, lilies, and stephanotis.
 If you're looking for a brighter bouquet, consider red roses with holly and pine-tree greenery.
 In season flowers such as tulips, roses, and ornamental berries generally will be less expensive choices.
-(Talk to your florist, as your region may have different availability)

-Decorate your tables with simple and inexpensive white poinsettias, or fill the room with light by arranging pillar candles on a bed of pine branches At the after-Christmas sales, stock up on strands of small white lights, then string them decoratively around doorways, over tables and on archways.
+Decorate your tables with simple and inexpensive white poinsettias, or fill the room with light by arranging pillar candles on a bed of pine branches At the after-Christmas sales, stock up on strands of small white lights, then string them decoratively around doorways, over tables, and on archways.
 Bright red cranberries in a bowl surrounding floating candles make an easy and inexpensive holiday themed centerpiece.
 Alternatively, decorate a pre-made gingerbread house for each table, and center it on a bed of greenery with candles around it.

 If you and most of your guests celebrate Christmas, an ornament makes a perfect favor.
 An inexpensive homemade favor is a pretty tin of spiced hot chocolate mix or hot cocoa mix with marshmallows.
 Also consider a snow globe, with a bride and groom inside, or a holiday cookie cutter with a cookie recipe attached that says your names, wedding date, and "truly cut out for each other".

 - Have the bride and groom travel by horse and carriage to the reception, complete with a fur throw to keep them warm of course!